-When I scroll through the Internet, watch something on TV or pick up a magazine I see people I recognize, and quite often people whom I feel recognized with, or that look somewhat like me.
+When I scroll through the Internet, watch something on TV, or pick up a magazine, I see people I recognise and often people I feel recognised with or look somewhat like me.
 I am so often the centre of the world.
-A lot of what I see seems to be targeted directly at me, or people like me.
+A lot of what I see seems to be targeted directly at people like me or me.
 White (young) people posing in similar positions, finding themselves in similar places, experiencing similar things in their lives.
 These affirmations (of whiteness) are barely noticed and unquestionably consumed.
 We are the status quo.

 The COVID-19 stats are zombie stats.
 Are you tested?
 Are you infected?
 Are you sure?
-4,615,146 People are now tested in the UK, on a population of 67,858,826.7 Data is key in a crisis.
+4,615,146 People are now tested in the UK, on a population of 67,858,826. [source: https://www.worldometers.info/coronavirus/ viewed on 3rd of June 2020 ] Data is key in a crisis.
 If we don’t have sufficient data we can’t fully grasp the problem, nor begin to formulate an efficient public policy to address it.
 “Coronavirus park closures hit BAME and poor Londoners most” reads the headline of the Guardians article from back when Victoria Park in London’s Tower of Hamlets Borough partly re-opened in April.
 “Ethnic minorities dying of Covid-19 at higher rate, analysis shows” is the headline from an article a couple days later.
 According to their analysis of the 12,593 patients who died in hospital, from the symptoms of COVID-19 (dated 19 April), 19% were Black, Asian and minority ethnic (BAME).
 These groups make up only 15% of the general population in the UK.
-The lack of transparency and action is risking lives.8 I don’t want to be the one to state the obvious, but it has nothing to do with genetics.
+The lack of transparency and action is risking lives. [source] I don’t want to be the one to state the obvious, but it has nothing to do with genetics.
 Biology doesn’t create minorities, socio-cultural constructs and institutionalized racism do.

 Thinking about the term BAME -which is widely used by government departments, public bodies, the media and others when referring to ethnic minority groups-, and similarly, or even worse, the term ‘non-White’..
 It is saying other-than, less dominant than, a smaller part or group opposed to the majority.
 It is excluding.
 I personally don’t know if I know what it means to be reduced to ‘Other’, but none of the other descriptors on offer really feels right.
 What is your preferred terminology?

 Everyone is the ‘Other’ when he or she is other them him/herself.
 In a mixed group consisting of (other) people, everyone is the middle point, and otherness becomes the group’s identity.
 For some communities alienation is the condition of existence, being other-than.
 Queer, trans, LGBTQ+, for example don’t need a unified form.
 There are not a lot of mixed groups and when they are formed it is mostly temporary.
 The group pledges solidarity to each other.
 Often, it becomes a community which fixes itself on a future designation, a cause.
 Dismantling institutional racism and braking with policing are such causes.
 As are liberty, equality, peace and/or resources.
-The cause establishes the groups’ structure and it establishes what the group sees as the other, whom we repel. “…we are all made vulnerable (Butler 2004; Butler et al. 2016; Fotopolou 2016) by Big Data capitalism, building temporary unions across race, gender, class, ability, sex and sexuality to resist those politics.”9 Kylie Jarrett (author of Feminism, Labour and Digital Media: The Digital Housewife) notes.
+The cause establishes the groups’ structure and it establishes what the group sees as the other, whom we repel. “…we are all made vulnerable (Butler 2004; Butler et al. 2016; Fotopolou 2016) by Big Data capitalism, building temporary unions across race, gender, class, ability, sex and sexuality to resist those politics.”
+Kylie Jarrett notes in Through the Reproductive Lens: Labour and Struggle at the Intersection of Culture and Economy.
 A community has common agreements, sometimes written but mostly unwritten rules and values.
 We behave accordingly.
 From a Reddit community to the protests today, they believe in something.
 The early internet was like this too, I think, and with it were human (the early programmers, hackers, thinkers, creators) and non-human actors, who believed in free access and liberation.
 We pledge our solidarity (online).
 “The histories and present experiences of Palestinian, Irish and African American people are fundamentally different, but they intersect through respective vulnerabilities to colonial imperialism and capitalist necropolitics.
-In this example we can see alliances being established, not from singularity but in a solidarity based in shared precariousness.”10 to quote Jarrett again.
+In this example we can see alliances being established, not from singularity but in a solidarity based in shared precariousness.” to quote Jarrett again.
 Despite being part of a community -being among our own-, it is hard to be undivided, when we only seem to belong to small groups following individual opportunities.
 We really do need common causes.
 We need to talk about privilege and disadvantages.
 We need to address our own fuck ups too, and we need to ask questions.
 The platforms may be new, but capitalism and inequality are not.
 We need to make noise.
 We must look within ourselves to look at our biases, to look at what we call Other.
 Biases are the stories we make up about people before we actually know who they are.
 What are your unconscious automatic assumptions?
 Are you willing to find out?

-A zombie makes noise and it attracts other zombies.
-All those sounds these zombies make together keep them in one big horde.
+A zombie makes noise, and it attracts other zombies.
+All those sounds these zombies make together keep them in one enormous horde.
 The zombie collective is stronger than the individual (zombie).
-The Hollywood-zombie does not care if its zombie group is like-minded, it only cares for the consumption of non-zombie minds.
+The Hollywood zombie does not care if its zombie group is like-minded.
+It only cares for the consumption of non-zombie minds.
 We do care.
 We surround ourselves with like-minded people.
-And when we make noise it is generally only those like-minded who hear us.
+And when we make noise, it is generally only those like-minded who hear us.
 This is, what I would argue, how we form our zombie collectives.
 Whenever we make noise on Facebook, Twitter, Reddit or blog sites, or silently google and read news online, we’re placed in echo chambers with people like us.
-Our zombie communities are formed through proxies and neighbourhood (the people you know, or think they -Google, Facebook or every other on- and offline institution/community- thinks you should know) predictors.
+Our zombie communities are formed through proxies and neighbourhood (the people you know, or think they -Google, Facebook or every other on- and offline institution/community- says you should know) predictors.
 They hear our noise and hoard it as factors of correlation.
 These network-neighbourhoods segregate us, users, into clusters based on similarities.
-This re-segregation matters, because networks create structures and consequences.
+This re-segregation matters because networks create structures and consequences.
 People deemed to be like you, like what you like, hate what you hate, consume what you consume (preferably not brains), all captured together.

-Our small deviation from the norm -our seemingly authentic things, like not eating brains- is where we correlate.
-This ‘authenticity’ (your race, age, zip-code, Google search and Facebook like) is correlated with other things; #BlackLivesMatter, Adobe Creative Cloud, GoT, 28 Days Later.
-Like them or don’t; these correlations are proxies.
-Stand-ins that enable us to make claims, promises, and future predictions.
-Conclusions for the present are no longer drawn from the past (if you indeed saw the film, or bought the product) but on the speculative future.
-The speculative future equals a missing past.
-There is no need for correct data, or good statistics when it is already calculated.
+Our seemingly authentic things, like not eating brains, are where we correlate our slight deviation from the norm.
+This ‘authenticity’ (your race, age, zip-code, Google search and Facebook like) is linked with other things; #BlackLivesMatter, Adobe Creative Cloud, GoT, 28 Days Later.
+Like them or don’t, these correlations are proxies.
+Stand-ins enable us to make claims, promises, and future predictions.
+Conclusions for the present are no longer drawn from the past (if you indeed saw the film or bought the product) but on the speculative future.
+The hypothetical future equals a missing history.
+There is no need for correct data or good statistics when it is already calculated.
 The similarity is said to breed connection.
-And these connections are segregated through neighbourhoods, because people can’t be neighbors without being alike, right?!
+And these connections are segregated through neighbourhoods because people can’t be neighbours without being alike, right?!
 “If we thus manage to “love our neighbor”—once considered a difficult ethical task—it is because our neighbors are virtually ourselves.”11 writes Wendy Chun in Queerying Homophily’ for the book Pattern Discrimination (2018).
-She describes ‘homophily’ as the structure of the network, meaning love like the love of the same as the creator of clusters.
+She describes ‘homophily’ as the network structure, meaning love like the love of the same as the creator of clusters.
 We only have a taste for a brain that thinks just like ours.
 Homophily is the norm while it maintains inequality within superficial equal systems.
 It does (not only) erases conflict, but it also naturalizes discrimination.